Winning Agent

 Tips for Better Customer Relationship Management and Communication

 Let’s start by addressing client communication during the transaction process – the time between agreeing to represent your client and the closing table.
 This is the most critical timeframe for effective communication as it can set the stage for the entire deal.
 Being an attentive real estate agent often means checking in with your clients multiple times a day.
-This communication might Woman silhouette with megaphoneinclude important updates, answers to questions or concerns, or simply explaining how the process works.
+This communication might include important updates, answers to questions or concerns, or simply explaining how the process works.
 It’s perfectly acceptable to communicate via phone, email, text message, or another means.
 However, start your relationship off right; ask clients for their preferred communication method and establish times when you and your clients are available.

 Excellent client communication helps establish and maintain those relationships with clients at all phases of the process.
 Today, many tools help real estate agents connect with potential, current, and past clients, a practice known as customer relationship management or CRM.